trading journal

 Best For

 Active stock traders who need detailed execution analytics and don't mind the trade limit on the free tier.
+For a full side-by-side comparison, see GASPNTRADER vs Tradervue.

 3. Edgewonk - Best Free Trial for Serious Traders